-486 - GEOLOGY (SOUTH)
+486 - GEOLOGY

-GRADE 11-12 (10th graders with approval of Department Chair and Counselor)

-In this course, students will develop and apply investigative techniques to explore the Earth's surface and interior processes.
-Students will consider geologic problems such as the dwindling of mineral resources, geologic hazards, erosional implications, and managing water resources.
+GRADE 11-12 (10th graders with approval of Department Chair and Counselor).5CREDIT In this course, students will develop and apply investigative techniques to explore the Earth's surface and interior processes.
+Students will study mineralogy, petrology, geologic time, topographic mapping and consider problems such as tectonic and erosional hazards as well as mineral resource use..
 Hands-on activities, including virtual field trips, will deepen student understanding.
 This course will emphasize Michigan geology, and extend studies to the formation of natural wonders such as Niagara Falls, the Grand Canyon, Hawaiian volcanoes, and Yellowstone's geysers.
 Opportunities for students to grow in their understanding of general geologic processes and the techniques used to study them will be integrated throughout this course.